 This animal is also known as the ounce and it lives in central Asia in treeless mountainous areas; very little is known of its habits.
 It is rather smaller than the leopard and usually pale grey with irregular spots; its coat is very long and thick.
 Its prey consists of marmots, goats and other mountain-dwelling animals.

 This cat inhabits North and South America and is also known as the cougar or mountain lion.
 It is about the size of a leopard.
 Pumas are very powerful and active and are good climbers; they live in a great variety of habitats from forest to desert, but they are most numerous in wooded mountainous country.
-Deer are their most usual prey.
-Length of life is up to 20 years.
+Deer are their most common prey.
+Pumas are able to leap up to 5 metres into the air and as far as 12 to 14 metres horizontally.
+They can reach speeds up to 50 miles per hour during short and powerful sprints while catching their prey.
+Pumas can live for up to 20 years.

 Lions (Panthera leo) are now limited to a small area of India and to Africa south of the Sahara.

-In Africa they are still quite numerous and as of May 2015 the number of Indian lions in Gujarat's Gir Sanctuary had increased to 523, a 27 percent increase since 2010.
+In Africa they are still quite numerous and the number of Asiatic lions in the Gir forest region had increased to 674 in 2020 from 523 in 2015.

 The fully grown lion may measure over 2.5metres in length, plus a metre-long tail, and can weigh around 190kg on average.
 Males usually have a mane, the lioness is smaller and lacks the mane.